Energy Extraction from a Black Hole by a Strongly Magnetized Thin Accretion Disk: Quality factors and magnetic tilt angle in our simulations

+Notably, these studies have primarily focused on weakly magnetized disks.
+Furthermore, in MADs, the fastest-growing mode of MRI $\lambda_{\rm MRI} = 2 \pi|b^{\tilde{\theta}}|/\Omega \sqrt{w_{\rm tot}}$ is larger than the scale height $H$, which complicates the interpretation of quality factors (\citealt{Begelman2022}).
+Despite these caveats, we employ quality factors and the magnetic tilt angle to compare the resolution of our simulations with those of previous MAD simulations.

 Fig. \ref{fig:convergence} illustrates the radial profiles of average quality factors $Q_{\theta}$, $Q_{\phi}$ and magnetic tilt angle $\theta_B$ for all the runs.
-The quality factors indicating the number of grid points per critical wavelength in the respective direction exceed the recommended values of $Q_{\theta,{\rm crit}}=10$ and $Q_{\phi,{\rm crit}}=20$ (yellow dashed line in each panel), suggested by earlier studies (see, e.g., \citealt{Hawley2013}).
-However, while the magnetic tilt angle, which ensures MRI saturation, is above the critical value $\theta_{B, {\rm crit}} \approx 8.7^{\circ}$ ($\alpha_{\rm mag, crit}\approx 0.3$) for highly magnetized thin disks (\citealt{Salvesen2016}) in prograde runs, it falls below this value for the retrograde run.
+The quality factors are large at all radii as expected in a MAD (\citealt{McKinney2012, White_mad_2019, Salas2024}) and exceed the recommended values of $Q_{\theta,{\rm crit}}=10$ and $Q_{\phi,{\rm crit}}=20$ (yellow dashed line in each panel), suggested by earlier studies (see, e.g., \citealt{Hawley2013}).
+However, while the magnetic tilt angle is above the critical value $\theta_{B, {\rm crit}} \approx 8.7^{\circ}$ ($\alpha_{\rm mag, crit}\approx 0.3$) for highly magnetized thin disks (\citealt{Salvesen2016}) in prograde runs, it falls below this value for the retrograde run.